exploring self-realization, sacred personhood, and full humanity

 K. Robert shattered all of the “infallible doctrines” of oppressive authority beseiging her.
 He believed in her.
 And he would not allow anyone to speak against her; especially, herself.
 This frightened her.
 Her hellish world was pulled down by Robert’s insistent love.
 She trembled before the Lover who “had a power over me" – and "intended to use it!”

 E. Robert wouldn’t give up.
 He told her that he would work toward their union, whether in this life or the next.
 She had reason to be “afraid” of this kind of unremitting, unyielding declaration for her highest and best; she well sensed that his love, ready or not, would mold her into something better; and she had no power to stop this.

 K. Writers are often hermit-like.
 They tend not to like “the bright lights” because that’s not where the insights come from.
 So it was with Robert.
 And yet true love demanded that he step outside of himself, enter a world of action, and engage in “sacred combat” with a Beloved who could not yet love herself.
 How strange!
 The peace-loving writer was forced to become a war-planning General!

 E. Your metaphor is not so far-fetched.
 He virtually engineered a dramatic “rescue raid” to free Elizabeth from her own house!

-K. (sighing) True love and marriage, Darling Dear, before they’re done with us – though we ever long for peace and revel in the aesthetic -- may yet make “SEAL commandos” of us all.
+K. True love and marriage, Darling Dear, before they’re done with us – though we ever long for peace and revel in the aesthetic -- may yet make “SEAL commandos” of us all.

-E. Thank you, Baby Doll.
-And if I may, as postscript, I’d like to add one more small item.
+E. Thank you, and if I may, as postscript, I’d like to add one more small item.
 I say “small” as Elizabeth did not linger here but yet could easily be ranked as one of her more notable thoughts.

 K. Please, Dear.